Sound Voltex

+The gameplay follows the formula of several other arcade and mobile rhythm games such as Beatmania IIDX and Arcaea, requiring the player to press buttons corresponding to "notes" approaching the bottom of the screen from the end of a simulated corridor.
+The game is likened to Beatmania in that the control scheme is intended to simulate performing as a DJ; rather than using a disc, Sound Voltex includes two control knobs to interact with "laser" notes.

 Overview

 Sound Voltex has two different parts that relate to each other: Sound Voltex Booth and Sound Voltex Floor.
-Sound Voltex Booth is the main game, while Sound Voltex Floor is a system where in game content is created by Japanese artists and musicians.
-Content chosen from Sound Voltex Floor will be inserted into Sound Voltex Booth and become available in the game.
-An optional Generator Real Model can be installed on a cabinet to allow it to print cards.
+Sound Voltex Booth is the main game, while Sound Voltex Floor is a system wherein game content is created by Japanese artists and musicians.